 Envoy can act as a Redis proxy, partitioning commands among instances in a cluster.
 In this mode, the goals of Envoy are to maintain availability and partition tolerance over consistency.
 This is the key point when comparing Envoy to Redis Cluster.
 Envoy is designed as a best-effort cache, meaning that it will not try to reconcile inconsistent data or keep a globally consistent view of cluster membership.
+It also supports routing commands from different workload to different to different upstream clusters based on their access patterns, eviction, or isolation requirements.

 The Redis project offers a thorough reference on partitioning as it relates to Redis.
 See “Partitioning: how to split data among multiple Redis instances”.